-- successful completion of Pre-Calculus with a 96 (A) or Honors Pre-Calculus with an 85 (B) or better - approval of the Mathematics Department.
+- successful completion of Pre-Calculus with a 96 (A), Honors Pre-Calculus with an 85 (B) or better, or successful completion of AP Pre-Calculus - approval of the Mathematics Department.

 ADVANCED PLACEMENT CALCULUS AB explores analytic geometry, limits of functions, definitions of derivatives and its applications, indefinite integrals, and applications of integration for algebraic, trigonometric, exponential, and logarithmic functions.
 This demanding course requires familiarity with all topics covered in previous math courses, a commitment to quality, and a mature, scholarly attitude.
 Advanced Placement practice tests also constitute a major component of this course in preparation for the required Advanced Placement Exam at the end of the year.
 One credit.